Akankshya-0309/prd-critic/02-prd-rubric.md

 - "Power users of our analytics dashboard who run >5 reports/week" beats "our users."
 - Does the PRD name who this is *not* for?
+- PRD also needs to define what is the expected outcome or benefit for the different category of users

 ## 4. Success metrics (weight: high)

 Are the metrics the PM proposes actually measuring the job getting done?

 - Is there a primary metric (one), not a grab-bag?
 - Are there counter-metrics to catch harm? (e.g., "engagement up, but refund rate flat or down")
 - Does the PRD avoid pure vanity metrics (raw DAU, page views) unless tied to a business outcome?
 - Is there a target or threshold, or is it "move the needle"?
+- Metrics that we are measuring the PRD success against has to be clearly mentioned, it can be a base metric and other supporting primary and secondary metrics used for the evaluation of PRD success

 ## 5. Solution rationale & tradeoffs (weight: medium)